 Dance To Tipperary looks forward to resuming motorsport activities with associated advertising and sponsorships in the coming years.

-Conversations are taking place about a live gig and tour to celebrate 20 years of Dance To Tipperary during March 2020.
-Easier said than done but...
+Conversations are taking place about live appearances to celebrate 20 years of Dance To Tipperary during 2020.
+Easier said than done but....

 Due to COVID-19, the decision is made to cancel all Dance To Tipperary 20 year live celebrations and very special live appearances that were in the planning for 2020.
 Dance To Tipperary look forward to getting back out when the time is right.

 Dance To Tipperary announce that legendary songwriter Diane Warren is the writer of their new single titled “What Kind Of World (Would This World Be)” .